The history of ancient Chinese literature can be broken down into 8 major periods, each of which has its own predominant literature types. They are:

 Jin and Yuan Dynasties

-During the Yuan Dynasty, drama and novels became the mainstream of artistic creation and poetic drama set to music emerged as the most popular literature form.
+During the Yuan Dynasty, drama and novels became the mainstream of artistic creation and poetic drama set to music emerged as the most popular literary form.
 Local classical opera in South China also reached further development at the same time.
 On the other hand, poetry and prose, which were previously recognized as the orthodox form of literature, gradually declined, although San Qu, a kind of poetic drama, was a new form established in this period.
 While San Qu took the form of poetry, it was more forceful in expression.

 Poetry, lyrics, and prose in the history of literature not only drew on previous artistic forms but also created many new ones.
 In the early Tang Dynasty, poetry in the north mainly drew up the traditional forms of poetry in Jin Dynasty, while literature in the south was heavily influenced by styles popular during the Southern Song Dynasty.
 It was not until Emperor Ren Zong that poetry in Tang Dynasty developed its own characteristics.